More

 Entitlements regarding dependence allowance(s) are determined by the Fellowship Office, upon reception of, and as appropriate: marriage certificate/French PACS or equivalent, as well as a completed declaration of oath regarding spouse’s/partner’s income while being in Lyon, child/ren’s birth certificate(s).

-IARC provides a monthly dependence allowance of 150 euros to each agreed accompanying dependant (spouse/partner/children below 18 years of age) of IARC-fully funded Postdoctoral Scientists/IARC Postdoctoral Fellows.
-Condition: they have no income and accompany the Postdoctoral Scientist/IARC Postdoctoral Fellow for a minimum of 8/12 of the duration of his/her training contract.
+Apart from the monthly IARC stipend and monthly health insurance allowance for fully-IARC funded Postdoctoral Scientists/IARC Postdoctoral Fellows, IARC provides a monthly dependence allowance of 150 euros to each agreed accompanying dependant (spouse/partner/children below 18 years of age).
+Condition: they have no income and accompany the Postdoctoral Scientist/IARC Postdoctoral Fellow for a minimum of 50 % of the duration of their training contract.

-For a “single” Postdoctoral Scientist with no dependants or with one accompanying dependant, the stipend and dependence allowance is sufficient to cover living costs but will be very tight for more than 1 accompanying dependant.
+For a “single” IARC Postdoctoral Fellow/ IARC-Mid-Career Visiting Scientist Awardee with no dependants or with one accompanying dependant, the stipend and dependence allowance is sufficient to cover living costs but would be very tight for more than 1 accompanying dependant.

-More information about Lyon, housing, schools etc. can be found in our IARC Welcome Pack (please note that it is currently under revision and that some information might not be up to date).
+More information about Lyon, housing, schools etc. can be found in our IARC Welcome Pack-June 2024.